highbyte/dotnet-6502/benchmarks/Highbyte.DotNet6502.Benchmarks/RESULTS.md

 open that file after a run and confirm none of the three helper names appear as separate call sites in the disassembly of `Check`.

-## Cycle-timing baseline (C0) — 2026-09-02 (master `29132270`, Apple M1)
+## Cycle-timing baseline — 2026-09-02 (master `29132270`, Apple M1)

-Recorded before any cycle-steppable/cycle-exact execution work, as required by the plan's C0 milestone.
-Every number below is the reference the C1–C3 gates compare against.
+Recorded before any cycle-steppable/cycle-exact execution work started.
+Every number below is the reference that work compares against.
 Re-record on the same machine (or record a second column for another machine) rather than editing these.

 Environment: